ordina-jworks/ordina-jworks.github.io/_posts/2019-12-20-ar-signpost.md

 ### Database

-We needed a database capable of representing real-world entities such as points of interest and their relationships in a graphical way and that's when we came across the fantastic database Neo4j.Below are the advantages offered by this graphical database.
+We needed a database capable of representing real-world entities such as points of interest and their relationships in a graphical way and that's when we came across the fantastic database Neo4j.
+Below are the advantages offered by this graphical database.

 #### Used technologies